OliveIsAWord/DrawLisp/README.md

 ## Building from source

-Provide a filepath to SDL in a file `sdl_filepath.txt`.
+Provide a filepath to SDL in a file `sdl_path.txt`.
 ```
 zig build run
 ```